Vourhey/temperature_sensor_demo/README.md

 Temperature Sensor Demo
 -----------------------

+The most of the following instructions are provided by @PavelSheremetev

 # Burn an image to an SD card
 ## 1 Download the latest image of Aira for Raspberry Pi 4